Skip to main content

 1 of 11

-A Very Good Beaux Arts Period Animalier Bronze of a Bull, after Rosa Bonheur
+A Fine Animalier School Bronze Figure of a Bull, After Rosa Bonheur (1822-1899)

 About the Item

 Although there is seemingly no apparent foundry mark, this finely cast & patinated animalier bronze known as ‘Bull’ or ‘Taureau Beuglant’ is exemplary in demonstrating exceptional attention to musculature, proportion, definition, and superior patination.
 Shown standing upon a fine naturalistically modelled base, signed in the mold Rosa B. Rosa Bonheur's bronzes were cast by the Peyrol Foundry, which was owned by Rosa Bonheur’s brother-in-law, Hippolyte Peyrol.
 Several examples attributed to Rosa Bonheur that do not bear the Peyrol foundry mark are often deemed to be cast by the Peyrol foundry, however we cannot make that claim with any degree of certainty as regards this model.
 Dimensions, 5.5” high x 8.5” wide x 3.75” deep.
 Marie Rosalie (Rosa) Bonheur (1822-1899) was a member of the Animalier School of Sculptors, and in addition to having been a highly accomplished sculptor, she also exhibited paintings at the Paris Salon from 1841 until 1853, winning the Gold Medal twice, first in 1948 and again in 1849.
-She is listed in the reference guide titled 'Bronze Sculpture of “Les Animaliers” by Jane Horswell', on page #175, along with the illustration & description of this model shown on page #180.
+Rosa Bonheur is listed in the reference guide titled 'Bronze Sculpture of “Les Animaliers” by Jane Horswell', on page #175, along with the illustration & description of this model shown on page #180.
 In that same reference guide it states …"she was a superb draughtsman, and the worth of her sculpture lies in its basic realism – not ‘humanised, her pictorial portrayal of the animal is absolutely as it exists in nature”.

 • Similar to: